Class discrimination: Legislation

 There are legislative measures that aim to prevent discrimination and ensure equal opportunities for all individuals, regardless of class background.
 Several laws protect individuals from discrimination based on race, gender, religion, and national origin, indirectly addressing class disparities.

-Policies such as the Fair Labor Standards Act of 1938 (FLSA), is a U.S. federal law that establishes labor standards for employees, primarily focusing on minimum wage, overtime pay, child labor, and recordkeeping.
+One example is the Fair Labor Standards Act of 1938 (FLSA), which is a U.S. federal law that establishes labor standards for employees, primarily focusing on minimum wage, overtime pay, child labor, and recordkeeping.
 The FLSA was originally designed as a tool to reduce class inequality.
 Employers are set to pay a minimum wage, which has changed over time.
-With an increase from $5.85 to $7.25 per hours in stages, taking place from 2007 to 2009.
+With an increase from $5.85 to $7.25 per hour in stages, taking place from 2007 to 2009.
 However, employees working more than 40 hours per week must receive overtime pay at 1.5 times their regular pay rate.

 The Equal Pay Act of 1963 (EPA) aimed to eliminate gender-based disparities by mandating equal pay for equal work.
 However, the EPA did not include provisions for a living wage or broader labor protections, leaving many workers earning wages insufficient to meet basic living standards.

+Title VII of the Civil Rights Act of 1964 removes discrimination in employment opportunity on the basis of "race, color, religion, sex, and national origin".
+It covers all determinations within employment, including hiring and termination.
+It also prohibits grouping employees in a way that might deprive potential hires of employment, or may negatively influence their statuses as employees.

+The 1968 Fair Housing Act made it illegal to racially discriminate on the basis of renting or selling a home.
+It was followed by the Equal Credit Opportunity Act and Community Reinvestment Act.

-The European Convention on Human Rights, also includes protections against discrimination, including on the basis of social class.
+The European Convention on Human Rights also includes protections against discrimination, including on the basis of social class.
 Specifically, Article 14 of the Convention prohibits discrimination on a variety of grounds, including "social origin," which is interpreted to encompass class background.

 The Earned Income Tax Credit is described as a program for families of the working poor earning below a specified income threshold.
-An article, citing a 2000 IRS source related to earned income, reports that in 1997, this program lost $7.8 billion due to factors identified as "fraud and errors".
+An article citing a 2000 IRS source related to earned income reports that in 1997, this program lost $7.8 billion due to factors identified as "fraud and errors".
 It further states that these funds, which could have benefited the working poor, were consequently unavailable to them due to mismanagement and theft.